iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 Moving onto external de-motivators, these may include other services that could offer competition to ChatGPT – especially those who make use of OpenAI's existing API but with a much more intuitive user interface.
 Another de-motivator, albeit an obvious one, would be the limitations of the user's device, such as network speed or availability of hardware acceleration.

+### 2.4.2 Creating multiple chats, searching for particular chats and searching for words/phrases/characters in said chats

+The system de-motivators, similar to the last scenario, share the same multitude of factors.
+First looking at efficiency, this should be a metric of the time it takes to find specific conversations or phrases – obviously, the more time it takes on average, the more it increases the usage friction.
+The chat search feature for ChatGPT at the time of writing is currently very unresponsive and delayed, especially if the user has accumulated many chats over typical usage.
+There are even times when the search feature is not robust enough and will not consistently return results.
+In terms of learnability, at the moment, existing chats or new chats the user creates cannot be organised with labels or folders of any sorts.

+Again, external de-motivators includes competition from other services, particulaly if they have a better search feature and organisation capabilities.
+Similar with the previous usage scenario, performance greatly affects how promptly search results are returned – the more RAM and cores available, the more speed the searching algorithm can execute with.

 ## 2.5 Assessing ease-of-use for identified threat scenarios

 # 3 Recommendations